apace7/local_volume_database/docs/source/contributing.rst

 As stated earlier, community contributions are welcome and encouraged.
 Here is a short list of items that generally focus on expanding the scope of the database.
-The github issues are another list of potential contributions.
+The GitHub issues are another list of potential contributions.
 Some of these items have YAML keys that exist but are generally empty.

 * Include gas kinematic properties.
 For example, peak rotation velocity and gas velocity dispersion.